NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Research appointements

+- Elected junior chair of the _LISA Cosmology Working Group_ (since 2021)
 - Chair of the _LIGO/Virgo/Kagra Cosmology Working Group_ (since 2021)
 - Member of the _LISA Publication and Presentation (P&P) Committee_ (since 2021)
 - Coordinator of the _LISA sub-working package_ on estimation of cosmological parameters and standard sirens (since 2019)